GAM-team/GAM/docs/Chrome-Policies.md

     BACKLIGHT_PURPLE: Purple.
     BACKLIGHT_RAINBOW: Rainbow.

+chrome.devices.DeviceKeylockerForStorageEncryptionEnabled: Enable Key Locker.
+  keylockerForStorageEncryptionEnabled: TYPE_BOOL
+    true: Use Key Locker with the encryption algorithm for user storage encryption, if supported.
+    false: Do not use Key Locker with the encryption algorithm for user storage encryption.

 chrome.devices.DeviceLoginScreenAutocompleteDomainGroup: Autocomplete domain.
   loginScreenDomainAutoComplete: TYPE_BOOL
     true: Use the domain name set in the field 'loginScreenDomainAutoCompletePrefix' for autocomplete at sign-in.